-The pool is excellent though, and it would have been amazing to see in its heyday.
-The ghost they believe is here is a girl named Jackie, and even though many people on our tour were excited about her, nothing happened.
+The pool is fun to see, and it would have been amazing to see in its heyday.
+The ghost they believe is here is a girl named “Jackie,” and even though many people on our tour were excited about her, nothing happened.

-I liked walking through the hallway out of the pool area as well as there were some old advertisements from when the ship sailed, and it was fun to see the history.
+I liked walking through the hallway out of the pool area as there were some old advertisements from when the ship sailed, and it was fun to see the history.

-From there we walked down into the engine room and down to door number 13.
-This is the spot where another fatal accident happened, and so it has become haunted as well they said.
+From there, we walked down into the engine room and down to door number 13.
+This is the spot where another fatal accident happened, and they said it has become haunted.
 The ghost is a maintenance worker looking for his wrench.

-Lastly, we visited the ship’s propeller which was really cool to see.
+Lastly, we visited the ship’s propeller, which was really cool to see.
 They have a room with clear water that shows you the propeller well.
-The area is supposed to be haunted from passengers on a boat that was hit by the props but I just enjoyed seeing the massive prop up close.
+The area is supposed to be haunted by passengers on a boat that was hit by the props, but I just enjoyed seeing the massive prop up close.

 In 2019, we visited a part of the ship’s hull that was not on the original tour.
 While I would have preferred to see the old pool room still, this was a fun part of the tour.
 You can see it in this video.